A goddess is banished to the world of man for intervening in a war between men

 Omin answered with silence a serious expression crossing his face before staring once more into the reflecting pool.

 After walking for some time, Linette felt tired and hungry.
 Leaning against the nearest tree, she slumped to the ground; sighed closing her eyes when she opened her eyes again, it was near twilight.
 I can’t believe I’ve fallen asleep I only meant rest a few minutes!
 Getting to her feet, she stretched looking around deciding what to do.
 A light suddenly appeared ahead of her not far away between trees to the left; Linette made way her towards it.
 The light began to die away eventually disappearing before she could reach it.
 As she reached the place, she believed the light to have appeared.
 Linette stood a moment thinking; she decided to search the area.
 The gathering gloom made it hard to see as she looked around carefully finally spotting a pair of boots.
 Another gift from the gods but which god or goddess?
 Linette felt sure the staff was from Omin.
-The boots were gold in colour, as she pulled them on they felt light in weight and were just short of knee length.
+The boots were gold in colour, as she pulled them on they felt almost weightless and were just short of knee length.
 They seemed to mould with her skin to become apart of her and almost invisible to the naked eye.